AgentFN/Fortnite-External-Source/README.md

 I've leaked his source and then he posted it on his github.
 Now It's deleted so I reupload it.
 That's source of cheat called bytes.ac, now Desync.
 Micca changed menu, but source is still the same.

+There's one ImGui error, but if your IQ is higher than 10 you should be able to fix it without any problems! :)

 (tags. fortnite, cod hack, fn external, hack, cheat, ud, undetected, eac, be)

 **For help add me on discord: skarner#1337**